Heritage & culture attractions in The Murray

 The Murray is more than just a river, it’s an integral part of Australia’s colonial history and helped shape the country as we know it today.
-It’s the birthplace of Federation and home to iconic paddle steamers that transported essential goods.
-Visit historic river ports Mildura and Echuca Moama to cruise on a piece of history.
+It’s the birthplace of Federation and home to iconic paddle steamers that transported essential goods, as well as ancient Aboriginal sites and eclectic galleries and museums.

-Just east of Culcairn is Holbrook, named after the first submariner to receive the Victoria Cross for bravery at the Dardanelles during the Gallipoli campaign in 1914.
+The town of Holbrook is named after the first submariner to receive the Victoria Cross for bravery at the Dardanelles during the Gallipoli campaign in 1914.
 Visit the Holbrook Submarine Museum and climb inside HMAS Otway, a decommissioned Oberon-class submarine.